davidcerdeira/portfolio2022/README.md

 ## Introduction
-This is my first personal portfolio built using React and Tailwind CSS with simple design.
-It supports multiple languages using i18next framework.
-Contains fully functional contact form.
+This is my first personal portfolio built using React and Tailwind CSS.
+It features a simple design with a pastel palette of colors.
+It supports multiple languages using the i18next framework and contains a fully functional contact form.
+It also features a cool left sidebar with social icons and the ability to quickly download my resume.